 Undergraduate English language requirements

 IELTS: 6.5 with a minimum of 6.0 in each component (the language requirements are part way down the page.
 The other requirements are not applicable).

 For more information see our undergraduate English language requirements.

 Choosing your modules

 Please see the list of modules below.
-This list is indicative of the type of module which may be available during your study period.
-Please note that not all modules are available to exchange and visiting students.
+This list is indicative of the type of modules which may be available during your study period.
+Please note that not all modules advertised in the module catalogue are available to exchange and visiting students.
 You will be contacted by the department once your place is confirmed to discuss your module choices.